stappersg/vBook/src/get-started/config-file-struct.md

 > TODO: add link to rules / actions.

-#### Fallback
+#### incoming

-The `fallback.vsl` script is run when an incoming client tries to relay an email with the server.
+The root `incoming.vsl` script is run when an incoming sender domain is not handled by the configuration.
 If this file is not present in the rule directory, it will deny any incoming relaying tentative by clients.

 > TODO: add link to rules / actions.